Mohamed-sdz/phas2-project/README.md

 Make sure you have the JSON server set up with the appropriate routes for events.
 See the Backend Setup section for details.
 ## json-server --watch db.json --port 3001

+3. Start the frontend development server:
+ ## npm start

+The application should now be running locally at http://localhost:3000.

+## API
+The frontend of this application interacts with a JSON server as a backend.
+The JSON server provides the following routes for events:

+GET /events: Get a list of all events.
+POST /events: Add a new event.
+GET /events/:id: Get details of a specific event.
+Please refer to the Backend Setup section for more details on setting up the JSON server.

+Contributing
+Contributions are welcome!
+If you find any issues or have ideas for improvements, feel free to create a pull request or open an issue on the GitHub repository.

+License
+This project is licensed under the MIT License.